 When using secure HTTPS protocol all communication with Amazon S3 servers is protected from 3rd party eavesdropping.
 This method is slower than plain HTTP, and can only be proxied with Python 2.7 or newer Use HTTPS protocol [Yes]: Yes

-If your network requires you to use an HTTP Proxy server, enter its IP address or domain name without the protocol, e.g.
+The final prompt is for an HTTP proxy server.
+If your network requires one, enter its IP address or domain name without the protocol, e.g.

 On some networks all internet access must go through a HTTP proxy.
 Try setting it here if you can't connect to S3 directly HTTP Proxy server name: